peytoncordero/DRI25/command-line.md

 See any differences?
 If the command was successful, you should see a file called foo.txt in the home folder.
 Pretty cool, right?

 <Info>

 **Why the file is called foo.txt?**
 As we mentioned in the ethical considerations of this workshop, the command line is laden with masculine and military metaphors.
 You could use any name, but foo is a common name in Computer Science which possibly comes from the unfortunate abbreviation for “fucked up beyond all repair” from the Second World War.

 </Info>

-## Handy Tip: Use the arrows on the keyboard!
+## Handy Tip: use your keyboard arrows!

 Let's say you liked that 'foo.txt' file so much you'd like another!
 Instead of writing, now press the <kbd>up arrow</kbd> on your keyboard.
 You'll notice this action populates the terminal with the last command you wrote: `touch foo.txt`